Crockpot Breakfast Casserole with Ham and Gruyere

 Did you make this?
 Snap a photo and tag us on Instagram at @thrivinghome so we can see your creations and cheer you on!

-Friends and family will oooh and ahhhh over this gourmet Crockpot Breakfast Casserole that includes bacon, Gruyere cheese, and a host of colorful veggies.
+Friends and family will oooh and ahhhh over this gourmet Crockpot Breakfast Casserole that includes ham, Gruyere cheese, and a host of colorful veggies.
 Our well-tested method yields a perfectly cooked, mouthwatering casserole for brunch or breakfast-for-dinner.

 Ingredients